TrudeEH/web/content/notes/linux/index.md

 #### Use Cases

 - `FAT-32`: Use for small USB/SD devices, if no file exceeds 4GB.
-This is the most compatible format, so it ca nbe used with very old systems and some embedded devices.
+This is the most compatible format, so it can be used with very old systems and some embedded devices.
 - `exFAT`: Use for external drives and large USB/SD devices, if compatibility with macOS and Window is needed.
 - `EXT2`: Use for very simple filesystems, such as the `/boot` partition, where journaling is not needed.
 - `EXT3`: Deprecated.
 The `EXT3` module is handled by `EXT4` on recent systems.